jrgherrera/labs-vagrantpuppet/README.md

     vagrant plugin install vagrant-hostsupdater

-You can edit the IP value and the Host name, just open __Vagrantfile__ and look the following lines:
+You can edit the IP value and the Host name, just open __Vagrantfile__ and edit the following lines:

     config.vm.network :private_network, ip: "192.168.100.100"
     config.vm.hostname = "labs-vagrantpuppet.dev"